 - Some people, like those who have diabetes (say dye-a-beet-eez) may need injections every day to help them live their lives.

 - Creams and ointments to put on the skin can soothe pain and itching for people who get skin problems like eczema (say ex-sma) or allergies.
 Some creams protect you from sunburn.

 - Some medicines are like a lolly that you can suck so that it makes your sore throat feel better.

 - In hospital some people may get their medicine intravenously (say in-tra-veen-us-ly).
 That means it comes from a drip through a tube and straight into the body through a special needle that is put into a blood vessel in your arm or hand.
 Putting the needle in can hurt, but it stays in place, and the medicine that is going through it does not hurt.

 - Immunisations (say im-you-ny-zay-shuns) can help people by stopping them getting sick in the first place.
-Are you immunised against getting measles, chickenpox, rubella, whooping cough and hepatitis B?
+Are your immunisations up to date?
+You don't want to be getting measles, chickenpox, rubella, whooping cough and hepatitis B?
 Maybe someone in your family had a flu shot before winter to try and avoid getting flu.
+Maybe you did too.

 If you have to take medicine, your doctor will tell you and and whoever looks after you about the medicine and how you have to take it.
 Your medicine may be a liquid in a bottle, tablets or capsules, an inhaler or a cream.

 Sometimes you may have more than one medicine.
 You might have something to kill off the illness and something to take away pain.

 Whatever it is, make sure that you follow the instructions and remember to do exactly what you were told.
 It is also important to take the medicine for the full time, even if you are feeling better very quickly.
 If you stop too soon you could get sick again.